honeybadger26/otree_rule-following-as-signal/README.md

 		- Stage 3
 			- Add image "decider-allocates.png" after the second para
 		- Checkbox for all of Part 1 should appear after the Feedback sub-box
+	- "Click the blue headings to collapse the subsections."
 - Reference to amounts that can be earned -- are these based on variables or hard coded?
 [Simon: These are hard coded, see rfas/models.py - ENDOWMENT_SELECTION, ENDOWMENT_STAGE_THREE, etc. I can make all the below variable (editable through session config), but KEEP_ and GIVE_ AMOUNTS are a bit trickier]
 	- Make ENDOWMENT_SELECTION variable
     - Make ENDOWMENT_STAGE_THREE variable